ericmjl/fast-seqfunc/docs/design_custom_alphabets.md

 ## Overview

 This document outlines the design for enhancing fast-seqfunc with support for custom alphabets, particularly focusing on handling mixed-length characters and various sequence storage formats.
-This feature will enable the library to work with non-standard sequence types, such as chemically modified amino acids, custom nucleotides, or integer-based sequence representations.
+This feature will enable the library to work with non-standard sequence types, such as chemically modified amino acids, custom nucleotides, or (more generically) integer-based sequence representations.

 ## Current Implementation